nubekanobe/MazeSolver/README.md

 MAZE NUMBER (1, 2, 3), then click RUN.

 Once a search algorithm has executed, use the ARROW KEYS to traverse the maze.
-Straying from the optimal path will cause the search algorithm to rerun and construct a new optimal path.
+Straying from the path that was found will cause the search algorithm to rerun and construct a new path.

-Note: Since DFS does not display an optimal path, using the ARROW KEYS will always cause the algorithm to rerun
+UCS and A* find and display an optimal path.
+DFS finds and display the path it found, which is often suboptimal.

 Note: Multiple presses of the ARROW KEYS will queue those transitions, causing the search algorithm to run again for each node visited while not